-Base In Base Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best
+Ва Base Information Steps Jemena Basis for the estimate, Why the estimate represents the best estimate

-Table Name Reference Item Actual / Estimate Source Why it was not possible for Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Table Name Reference ltem Actual / Estimate Source Why it was not possible for Jemena Group to provide actual information Group took to locate actual information including the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis.

+calculations based

+on the assumptions

-associated with Table
+associated with Table 5.1.

-5.1.

 Due to the

-recategorisation / split
+recategorisation /

-out of the raw data
+split out of the raw

-from the report and the
+data from the report

+and the calculation

-calculation of the
+of the weighted

-weighted average
+average prices

-prices based on these manually adjusted
+based on these

+manually adjusted

 figures, the data

-disclosed are only
+disclosed are only estimates.

-estimates.